Hover for more information, Click to highlight a candidate

 Former governor, Colorado

+Hickenlooper is no longer running for president.
 “The resolution sets unachievable goals,” Hickenlooper wrote in a Post op-ed in March.
 “We do not yet have the technology needed to reach ‘net-zero greenhouse gas emissions’ in 10 years.
 That’s why many wind and solar companies don’t support it.”Candidate positions highlighted

 Mayor, Miramar, Fla.